-The Student Attitude to School data derived from the student survey completed annually, measuring the connectedness to School factor of school students in Years 7 - 12.
-In 2017 the school results were above the state median and performed similar to like schools.

-The Students Attitudes to School, Management of Bullying, result in 2017, is above the state median and similar to like schools.
+The Student Attitude to School data derived from the Year 7 to 12 student survey completed annually, measuring the Connectedness to School percentage was similar to like schools and higher than the state median.
+The Students Attitudes to School, Management of Bullying, result in 2018, was similar to like schools and slightly above the above the state median.

-In 2017, the school employed a team of Wellbeing Professionals (2 x1.0 Psychologists/Social Worker, 0.4 x school nurse, 0.4x school chaplain, 1.0 x Youth Worker, SSSO support) ensuring the wellbeing needs of all students were addressed.
-In addition there is a 0.4 Catholic Care Counsellor working with some of our refugee background students.
+In 2018, the school employed a team of Well-being Professionals (2 x1.0 Psychologists/Social Worker, 0.4 x school nurse, 0.4x School Chaplain, 1.0 x Youth Worker, SSSO support, Doctors in Schools Program) ensuring the wellbeing needs of all students were addressed.
+In addition there is a 0.4 Catholic Care Counselor working with some of our refugee background students.

-School Leaders, Year Level and Assistant Year Level Coordinators, Home Group Teachers, Sub-School Assistants, Principal Class Officers) and the families of students deemed 'at risk'.
-This has improved student engagement and wellbeing at the school.
-The school's clearly articulated and communicated high expectations, values education and accountability framework also supports student engagement and wellbeing.
+The Student Well-being Team continued to work closely with the well-structured Student Management Teams (Sub-School Leaders, Year Level and Assistant Year Level Coordinators, Home Group Teachers, Sub-School Assistants, Principal Class Officers) and the families of students deemed to be 'at risk'.
+This has improved student engagement and well-being at the school.
+The school's clearly articulated and communicated high expectations, values education and accountability framework also supports student engagement and well-being.

-In 2017 the school continued the full time breakfast program for approximately 130 to 150 students on a daily basis.
-The breakfast club is a place where students gather together every morning amongst friends, staff and volunteers enjoying breakfast in a very supportive, relaxed and friendly atmosphere.
+In 2018 the school continued the full time breakfast program for approximately 130 to 150 students on a daily basis.
+The breakfast club is a place where students gather together every morning among friends, staff and volunteers enjoying breakfast in a very supportive, relaxed and friendly atmosphere.

-The school's extra-curricular program has been strengthened in 2017, including a variety of sporting events, swimming, performing arts: school production, singing competitions, chess club, soccer club, Animee club, Men's shed, knitting club, student leadership programs, including iLeaders and the school's Human Powered Vehicle (HPV) program with interstate camps and competitions.
-This has improved the student engagement and school connectedness of our students.
+The school's extra-curricular program has also been strengthened in 2018, including a variety of sporting events, swimming, performing arts: school production, singing competitions, chess club, soccer club, Animee club, Men's shed, knitting club, student leadership programs, including iLeaders and the school's Human Powered Vehicle (HPV) program participating in many competitions.
+This has improved the student engagement and school connectedness to school of our students.

-Our clearly articulated code of student behaviour, values education and student high expectations contributed to a stimulating, safe and nurturing teaching and learning environment.
+Our clearly articulated code of student behavior, respectful relationships, values education and student high expectations contributed to a stimulating, safe and nurturing teaching and learning environment.